-There are two approach routes to reach Pin Valley National Park.
+The National Park is most famous for its incredible trek which is a delight for all its visitors.
+It snows for most of the year rendering the trek a thrilling and adventurous expedition.
+There are two approach routes to reach Pin Valley, National Park.
 The first one is via Manali - Rohtang Pass - Kunzum La - Kaza - Mikkim.
 This route is open from July to October.
 The second one is via Shimla - Tapri - Kaza - Mikkim.
 March to December is the best time to approach the park via this route.
-From Mikkim one has to trek 10 km to reach the Park.
+From Mikkim, one has to trek 10 km to reach the Park.

 Bunkers have been constructed by the wildlife authorities in the Pin Valley National Park region which is a suitable way to stay there.
-Camping is the best way to spend night in the park.
-One can also avail accommodation at Kaza, the nearest town which is also the administrative centre of Spiti.
+Camping is the best way to spend the night inside the park.
+One can also avail accommodation at Kaza, the nearest town which is also the administrative center of Spiti.

 The best time to visit the Pin Valley National Park is between the months of July and October, which August is considered to be the most favorable time to visit the park.
 Foreigners are not allowed into the park.
 Indians have to take a permit to enter the park.